ibm-cloud-docs/power-iaas/getting-started-PER.md

 To create a PER workspace, follow the steps that are mentioned in [Creating a {{site.data.keyword.powerSys_notm}} workspace](/docs/allowlist/power-iaas?topic=power-iaas-ordering-direct-link-connect#migrate-ws-per) and choose a PER-enabled data center.

 You can check whether a workspace is PER-enabled by selecting the workspace and viewing the workspace's details.
-The PER-enabled workspace shows an information message regarding Transit Gateway.
+The PER-enabled workspace shows an information message on Transit Gateway.
 {: note}

 You can create, delete, attach, detach, and update private networks by using the **Subnets** and **Virtual server instances** pages on a PER workspace, the same as with a non-PER workspace.
 However, private networks on PER workspaces in a PER-enabled data center, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
-See, [Configuring and adding a private network subnet](/docs/allowlist/power-iaas?topic=power-iaas-configuring-subnet) to perform a wanted operation.
+See, [Configuring and adding a private network subnet](/docs/allowlist/power-iaas?topic=power-iaas-configuring-subnet) to perform a necessary operation.

 Use Transit Gateway only to configure the Virtual connections, as opposed to using Cloud Connection.